You're Gonna Love Tomorrow: Episode

 "You're Gonna Love Tomorrow" takes place five years after the aforementioned events.
 Important plot information that takes place during the time jump is revealed in flashbacks.
 Orson has completed his prison sentence and the success of Bree's catering company has provided her the opportunity to write her own cookbook.
 Her business partner, Katherine Mayfair (Dana Delany), resents how Bree's success has changed her and intentionally sabotages Bree's television interview, further straining their friendship.
 A flashback reveals that Danielle married a lawyer and coldly took her son away from Bree.
 Meanwhile, Lynette is frustrated with Tom's (Doug Savant) relaxed approach to parenting their rebellious teenage sons, Porter and Preston (Charlie Carver and Max Carver, respectively).
 She encourages him to employ more disciplinary actions.

 During the time jump, Susan and Mike were involved in a car crash that killed a mother and her child.
 As a result, the couple divorced and now share custody of their son, M.J.
 (Mason Vale Cotton).
 Susan engages in a sexual relationship with her house painter, Jackson Braddock (Gale Harold), but keeps their romance a secret from her friends and family.
-Jackson seeks a more substantial relationship, but Susan is weary of such a commitment following her divorce.
+Jackson seeks a more substantial relationship, but Susan is wary of such a commitment following her divorce.
 Elsewhere, Gabrielle has been raising two overweight daughters, Juanita (Madison De La Garza) and Celia (Daniella Baltodano), and has also lost her own figure as well.
 Gabrielle tricks Juanita into exercising by driving away and making Juanita chase after her car.

 After five years of absence, Edie returns to Wisteria Lane with her mysterious husband, Dave (Neal McDonough), who seems to have a calming effect on his ill-tempered wife.
 Later, Dave receives a phone call from Dr. Samuel Heller (Stephen Spinella), who reminds him that monthly check-ins are a condition of his release.
 After the conversation, Dr. Heller reviews a taped therapy session in which Dave threatens to get revenge on the man who destroyed his life.